simon-jaeger/hashnode-backups/cl2akb2oa0445w4nv39om75gi.md

 ## Implementing 9-slice scaling with the Canvas API

 The 9-slice scaling technique allows resizing an image to a different aspect ratio without any ugly distortions.
-This is archived by slicing the original image into 9 rectangular parts and using those to construct the final resized image.
+This is achieved by slicing the original image into 9 rectangular parts and using those to construct the final resized image.
 Take a look at the following example.
 In the top right, you can see the result of 9-slice scaling, while the bottom right shows the distortion that would occur with normal scaling.

 ![9-slice-visualization.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650622856565/Fj1ivSTKM.png)